OfficeDev/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Preparation/Configure-GPOOfficeInventory/README_New-GPOOfficeInstallation.md

           Configure-GPOOfficeInventory -GpoName WorkstationPolicy

-5. Run the "SetUpOfficeInstallationGpo.ps1" script and specify the paramaters, $UncPath and $GpoName.

-          Configure-GPOOfficeInstallation -UncPath "\\Pathname\Sharename" -GpoName "GroupPolicyName"
+6. Once the computers in scope of the conigured Group Policy Object (GPO) have the policy you should start seeing the Office Versions showing up in Active Directory

-6. Refresh the Group Policy on a client computer:
+7. To refresh the Group Policy on a client computer:

           From the Start screen type command and Press Enter Type "gpupdate /force" and press Enter.

-7. Exporting computer Office versions from Active Diretory
+8. Exporting computer Office versions from Active Diretory

           Export-GPOOfficeInventory